adeleau/WebprosjektH24/README.md

 ### Create a .env file in the root directory and set the following variables:

 process.env.MYSQL_HOST = 'hostname';

 process.env.MYSQL_USER = 'username';

 process.env.MYSQL_PASSWORD = 'password';

 process.env.MYSQL_DATABASE = 'database-name';

 ### Add following tables into your database:

-xxxx

-We recomend to set a user as admin now to access more features
+Look at the database-setup.txt file to create all tables.
+There are a few test varibles added here - including one admin user.

 ### Start the development server: